 It may also be prudent for fiduciaries to consult the beneficiary’s investment advisors during this time to assess current risk categories and canvass the options available.
 This is important to ensure that the beneficiary’s assets are not depleted as a result of the neglect or ignorance of the fiduciary.

 Clients and lawyers should take note that Ontario civil courts, including the estates list, will be suspending regular operations as of Tuesday, March 17, 2020.
-Court buildings are closed in effort to prevent many people from gathering close together.
+Court buildings are closed to promote social distancing.

 The information and comments herein are for the general information of the reader and are not intended as advice or opinion to be relied upon in relation to any particular circumstances.
 For particular application of the law to specific situations, the reader should seek professional advice.